Teen volunteer opportunities are the best way to imbibe the values of empathy and responsibility in them.

 15. Teach English

 Teens can join a Global Volunteer program to teach English to people of other countries.
-The opportunity can be fun, as it involves traveling, mainly to Asia or Eastern Europe, and interacting with the locals of the host country.
+This could be one of the most fun activities for teens, as it involves traveling, mainly to Asia or Eastern Europe, and interacting with the locals of the host country.
 Alternatively, they can also take up the program online.
 The opportunity can help teenagers pick up essential teaching skills and benefit from a cultural exchange.

 16. Donate old clothes or toys